rmgk/consysT-project.github.io/index.md

 ### Consistency

 Method invocations on replicated objects are handled as operations on replicated data by the system.
-The propagation of operations is defined by the consistency level of the replicated object.
-Developers can opt to use weak consistency levels, like [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), to boost performance or use strong levels, like [Sequential Consistency](https://en.wikipedia.org/wiki/Sequential_consistency), to reduce application complexity.
-In ConSysT, developers state their desired replication strategy as a _consistency level_.
-Consistency levels are specified at the granularity of replicated objects.
+[Consistency models](http://jepsen.io/consistency) define how the system keeps replicas consistent.
+Developers can opt to use weak consistency models, like [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), to boost performance or use strong models, like [Sequential Consistency](https://en.wikipedia.org/wiki/Sequential_consistency), to reduce application complexity.
+In ConSysT, developers state their desired consistency model as a _consistency level_ attached to each replicated object.

 ```java
 //Define consistency as part of the type.